 Before setting up wireless network, you need to understand 802.11 wireless standard that can be used.
-802.11n and 802.11g are popular wireless communication standards, but soon we are going to embrace much faster 802.11ac standard.
-You might also hear about 802.11a or 802.11b wireless communication standard, but they are not that popular anymore.
+802.11ax (WiFi 6) is latest wireless standard but still lots of people are using 802.11ac (WiFi 5) products.
+You might also hear about 802.11a, 802.11b, 802.11g or 802.11n wireless communication standard, but they are not that popular anymore.
 Wireless networks can be built using any of specified standards, but each has its advantages and disadvantages.
 Let's check out one by one below:

 In September of 1999, the IEEE 802 committee extended the 802.11 standard, created 802.11b standard.
 It became popular due to low setup cost and bandwidth support up to 11Mbps in the 2.4GHz S-Band Industrial, Scientific, and Medical (ISM) frequency range.
 For your information, the maximum bandwidth supported by original 802.11 standard is only 2Mbps.

-Being an unregulated frequency, 802.11b device can suffer interference from other wireless users, cordless phones, microwave ovens and other devices using the same 2.4 GHz band.
+Being an unregulated frequency band, 802.11b device can suffer interference from other wireless users, cordless phones, microwave ovens and other devices using the same 2.4 GHz band.
 However the interference can be avoided by placing 802.11b device a reasonable distance from other devices.

 802.11a was created the same time with 802.11b with the ability to support 55Mbps in the 5GHz band.
 802.11a is not popular due to the slow availability of the 5 GHz components needed to implement products by vendor, more expensive cost and not compatible with 802.11b.
 The higher frequency also makes 802.11a signals have more difficulty to penetrate walls and other obstructions.